rytsikau/ee.Yrewind/README.md

 ## Other info
-* Livestream interruptions (streamer side) may cause a shift in estimated time.
-For example, if the stream was interrupted for 1 hour, then 12-hour frames will be downloaded as 11-hour frames
+* Loss of packets on the streamer side leads to a shift in the estimated time.
+Usually the offset is in seconds, but if the internet connection is unstable and/or the stream started a long time ago, it will be minutes or even hours
-* The last 7 days (~168 hours) of any livestream are usually (but not always) available for download
+* The last 7 days (~168 hours) of any livestream are usually available for download
 * The maximum possible resolution is 1080p, the program does not support higher resolutions

 ## Known issues
-* Livestreams at 60+ FPS sometimes cause the error 'Cannot process livestream with FFmpeg library (code 9411)'.
-In this case, it is recommended to run the program with no arguments and select the <C> option to clear the cache.
+* Some livestreams (usually 60+ FPS) may cause the error 'Cannot process livestream with FFmpeg library (code 9411)'.
+In this case, you must run the program with no arguments and select the <C> option to clear the cache.
 Then try again

 ## Requirements